library-data-platform/ldlite/README.md

 $ python -m pip install --upgrade psycopg[binary] ldlite
 ```
 (On some systems it might be `python3` rather than `python`.)

-Check out the [migration guide](./MIGRATING.md) for more information about major version upgrades.

 To extract and transform data: